tone-labs/curator/packages/mantine/README.md

 - `ManyToManyProvider` - Provider for many-to-many relationship data
 - `useManyToMany` - Hook to access many-to-many context

-## TypeScript
+## Backend Integration

-All components are fully typed with TypeScript, providing excellent IDE autocomplete and type safety.
+Curator components are designed to work seamlessly with REST APIs that implement structured pagination, sorting, and filtering.
+For Go backends, check out [dewey](https://github.com/tone-labs/dewey), which provides utilities for building these capabilities into your API endpoints.

 ## License